Aceh War

-The Aceh War (Perang Aceh), also known as the Dutch War or the Infidel War (1873–1913), was an armed military conflict between the Sultanate of Aceh and the Kingdom of the Netherlands which was triggered by discussions between representatives of Aceh and the United States in Singapore during early 1873.
+The Aceh War (Perang Aceh), also known as the Dutch War or the Infidel War (1873–1904), was an armed military conflict between the Sultanate of Aceh and the Kingdom of the Netherlands which was triggered by discussions between representatives of Aceh and the United States in Singapore during early 1873.
 The war was part of a series of conflicts in the late 19th century that consolidated Dutch rule over modern-day Indonesia.

 The campaign drew controversy in the Netherlands as photographs and accounts of the death toll were reported.
 Isolated bloody insurgencies continued as late as 1914 and less violent forms of Acehnese resistance continued to persist until World War II and the Japanese occupation.

 Background

-For much of the 19th century, Aceh's independence had been guaranteed by the Anglo-Dutch Treaty of 1824 and its status as a protectorate of the Ottoman Empire since the 16th century.
+For much of the 19th century, Aceh's independence had been guaranteed by the Anglo-Dutch Treaty of 1824.
 During the 1820s, Aceh became a regional political and commercial power, supplying half of the world's pepper, which increased the revenues and influence of local feudal rajas.
 Growing European and American demand for pepper led to a series of diplomatic skirmishes between the British, French and Americans.
 During the reign of Sultan Alauddin Ibrahim Mansur Syah (1838–1870), the Aceh Sultanate brought the regional rajas under its control and extended its domain over the east coast.
 However, this southward trend clashed with the northwards expansion of Dutch colonialism in Sumatra.

 Following the 1869 opening of the Suez Canal and changing shipping routes, the British and Dutch signed the 1871 Anglo-Dutch Treaty of Sumatra which ended British territorial claims to Sumatra, allowing the Dutch a free hand within their sphere of influence in Maritime Southeast Asia while handing them the responsibility to check piracy.
 In return, Britain gained control of the Dutch Gold Coast in Africa and equal commercial rights in Siak.
 Dutch territorial ambitions in Aceh were fuelled by a desire to exploit its natural resources, especially black pepper and oil, and to eliminate an independent native state player.
 The Dutch also sought to ward off rival colonial powers that had ambitions in Southeast Asia, particularly the British and the French.

 Combat operations

 Strategies

 The Dutch tried several strategies over the course of the war; single rapid attacks in 1873 failed, which then led them to pursue a naval blockade, reconciliation efforts, concentration within a line of forts, and finally passive containment.
 This all had scant success.
-The operations costs 15 to 20 million guilders a year, which nearly bankrupted the colonial government.
+The operations costs were 15 to 20 million guilders a year, which nearly bankrupted the colonial government.